Leafcutter ant: Reproduction and colony founding

 Winged females and males leave their respective nests en masse and engage in a nuptial flight known as the revoada (Portuguese) or vuelo nupcial (Spanish).
 Each female mates with multiple males to collect the 300 million sperm she needs to set up a colony.

 Once on the ground, the female loses her wings and searches for a suitable underground lair in which to found her colony.
 The success rate of these young queens is very low, and only 2.5% will go on to establish a long-lived colony.
 To start her own fungus garden, the queen stores bits of the parental fungus garden mycelium in her infrabuccal pocket, which is located within her oral cavity.
 Colonies are generally founded by individual queens — haplometrosis.
-Because colonies with multiple queens over the lifespan of the colony have been found by a large number of investigators by Weber 1937, Jonkman 1977, Huber 1907, Moser & Lewis 1981, Mariconi & Zamith 1963, Moser 1963, and Walter et al 1938 — it is believable that some colonies have multiple foundresses — termed pleometrosis.
-Pleometrosis is confirmed only for Atta texana by Vinson 1985.
+Because colonies with multiple queens over the lifespan of the colony have been found by a large number of investigators by Weber (1937), Jonkman (1977), Huber (1907), Moser & Lewis (1981), Mariconi & Zamith (1963), Moser (1963), and Walter et al. (1938) — it is believable that some colonies have multiple foundresses — termed pleometrosis.
+Colony founding by pleometrosis has only been confirmed in Atta texana, by Vinson (1985).

 Colony hierarchy

-In leafcutter colonies, ants are divided into castes, based mostly on size, that perform different functions.
-Acromyrmex and Atta exhibit a high degree of polymorphism, four castes being present in established colonies — minims, minors, mediae, and majors.
-Majors are also known as soldiers or dinergates.
-Atta ants are more polymorphic than Acromyrmex, meaning comparatively less difference occurs in size from the smallest to largest types of Acromyrmex.
+In leafcutter colonies, ants are divided into castes, mostly of different sizes, that perform different functions.
+Acromyrmex and Atta exhibit a high degree of polymorphism, four castes being present in established colonies — minims, minors, mediae, and majors, also known as soldiers or dinergates.
+Atta ants are more polymorphic than Acromyrmex, with less difference in size from the smallest to largest types of Acromyrmex.